LeahMitchell/dataviz-project/index.md

 ## Data Visualization Final Project

-As some one who got obsessed with Marvel during the pandemic (like 'create an excel spreadsheet of each movie with its rating' level obsessed), I knew that the project for data visulization (WPI CS 573) had to be something that I could obsess over.
-So, I choose Marvel.
+As some one who got obsessed with Marvel during the pandemic (like "create an excel spreadsheet of each movie with its rating" level obsessed), I knew that the project for data visulization had to be something that I could obsess over.
+So naturally I choose Marvel.

 ### Data